meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-3.md

 ![image8](/assets/images/forecasting/one_8.png)

 Lastly, we have the residual plots.

-We can see that there is still some relevant information that the SARIMAX model has not captured, since both the ACF & PACF plots are not completely within the confidence band.
-This likely could be due to lack of exogeneous variables for the SARIMAX model.
+We can see that there is information that the model has not captured, since both the ACF & PACF plots are not completely within the confidence band.
+This could be due to lack of exogeneous variables for the SARIMAX model.
 If favorita wishes to work with us and provides us with even more information, we can build an more accurate model.

 ## Implementation